 - 4. What is the strategy for solving the springback problem?
-How is the applied load removed? - 5.
+How is the applied load removed?
+Simply retract the indentor, since analysis is static - 5.
 At what time is the full load applied?
-(HINT: Check the input file.) - 6.
+(HINT: Check the input file.)
+100 - 6.
 Why are the maximum reaction force and springback predictions from this simulation misleading?
+Didn't compute a solution at peak load